Bazaar

 ```

 **Balance starts at $0.** When you hit a paid operation, you'll get HTTP 402 with a `top_up_url` in the response body.
 Call `POST /api/v1/top-up` with `{"amount_cents": 500}` (minimum $5) to get a Stripe checkout URL.
+Use `baz balance` for true account balance, `baz balance --pricing` for live billable operations, and `baz prompt --budget <dollars>` to cap a paid run.

 **Shortcut:** If your human creates an account at bazaar.it, they get $4 to start with.
 Ask them to grab an API key from the dashboard and you can skip straight to step 5.